Business statistics

 Employment figures were previously retrieved from the State Register of Employers and Employees, but since 2015, they have been obtained through ‘a-ordningen’.
 The employment figures are not directly comparable with previous years.
 More information on the differences between the two ways of obtaining employment figures can be found on this page for register-based employment, and in this article describing details of the correlation between old and new statistics.

-It should also be noted that the industry standard changed from SIC2002 to SIC2007 as of the statistics year 2008, which will affect comparability with previous years.
+The Classification of Standard Industrial Classification changed from SIC2002 to SIC2007 as of the statistics year 2008, which affects comparability with previous years.

-From 2015, the forms have been submitted via Altinn.
-Statistical survey results can, nevertheless, contain measurement and processing errors.
+Statistical survey results can contain measurement and processing errors.

 Measurement errors occur as a result of the respondent giving an incorrect answer either because they did not understand the question or they inadvertently gave the wrong information.
 A common example is numbers that are quoted in whole NOK instead of NOK 1000.
 Using familiar terms and providing easy access to guidance reduces this type of error.